Ordination: Judaism

-While the Hebrew word semikhah is rendered as "ordination" in English, a rabbi is not a priest per se, but primarily functions as a legal scholar and teacher of Torah; and in fact, for many religious purposes the presence of a rabbi is not necessary.
-(For example, at prayer, a minyan (quorum) of ten lay-people is both necessary and sufficient; thus the saying "nine rabbis do not constitute a minyan, but ten cobblers can".)
+While the Hebrew word semikhah is rendered as "ordination" in English, a rabbi is not a priest per se.
+Rather, ordained rabbis, at least until the 20th century (when the role of rabbis expanded to included pastoral duties) primarily function as Jewish communities' decisors of Halakha (Jewish law) and Torah teachers and scholars.
+For many Jewish religious purposes, a rabbi's presence is unnecessary.
+For example, at prayer, a minyan (quorum) of ten laypeople is both necessary and sufficient for the recital of Kaddish—thus the saying "nine rabbis do not constitute a minyan, but ten cobblers can".

-Recently, in some denominations, Semikhah, or semicha lehazzanut, may refer to the ordination of a hazzan (cantor);

-while others use the term "investiture" to describe the conferral of cantorial authority.
+Recently, in some Jewish religious movements, semikhah or semicha lehazzanut may refer to the ordination of a hazzan (cantor); some use the term "investiture" to describe the conferral of cantorial authority rather than ordination.

 Buddhism

 The tradition of the ordained monastic community (sangha) began with the Buddha, who established orders of monks and later of nuns.
 The procedure of ordination in Buddhism is laid down in the Vinaya and Patimokkha or Pratimoksha scriptures.
 There exist three intact ordination lineages nowadays in which one can receive an ordination according to the Buddha's teachings: